nicolezok/nicolezok.com/content/posts/some-relationship-models-how-they-interact-and-my-best-guesses-at-what-to-do-about-the-problems-they-re-pointing-at.md

 Kind of like Gary Chapman's [5 love languages](https://www.5lovelanguages.com/), but less restricted.
 People have needs that fall into a lot of broad buckets: some overlap with Chapman's love languages (e.g. physical touch), but also I think it's helpful to apply this concept more broadly to the question of what's the best way to show your partner you love them (e.g. exploring together).

 A key feature of love buckets is that they are all leaky, but they leak at different rates.
-Some need to be filled every day, some once a month.
-It helps to know how leaky each of the buckets is so you can fill them at the right rates.
+Some need to be filled every day, some once a month, etc. It helps to know how leaky each of the buckets is so you can fill them at the right rates.

 ### **Attachment theory**